 Your 3 Months Old Baby Growth and Development

-Isn’t it a bit hard to believe that your tiny little baby is already three months old now?
-Single-handedly she has managed to transform your life and has given it a new meaning altogether.
-Not only is she growing at a rapid pace, but springs so many surprises every single day.
-You will be completely glued to every single milestone your little one achieves since it provides a reliable graph of your child’s growth.
-To understand infant development at 3 months in a better way, read on to find out the various parameters mentioned in this article.
+Isn’t it unbelievable that your little patootie is already three months old?
+Single-handedly, she has managed to transform your life and has given it a new meaning altogether.
+Not only is she growing rapidly, but she springs so many surprises every day.
+3-month-old milestones allow babies to graduate from newborns to infants.
+From tracking objects with her eyes to pushing up on her arms when lying on her stomach and trying to reach for objects, your 3-month-old baby’s growth and development are super exciting and engaging.
+To understand infant development at 3 months better, read on to find out the various parameters mentioned in this article.

-At three months in her new world, your baby has now grown in length and seems larger too.
-Shopping for a larger size of baby clothes will become a priority for most mothers, as your visibly-round baby won’t seem to fit in new-born clothes anymore.
+At three months in her new world, your baby has now grown in length and seems larger, too.
+Their weight, too, has doubled in three months since birth.
+Shopping for a larger size of baby clothes will become a priority for most mothers, as your visibly round baby won’t seem to fit in newborn clothes anymore.
 Indian summers, however, can spare you these expenses as a nappy and a soft singlet can be the perfect attire for your baby.
 Remember that your baby will grow in weight and length, so make sure you use all those clothes you’ve bought instead of saving them for later.

 Baby Development